sm2302-aug23/grp-r-lets_git_it/README.md

 4. The frequency counts for even and odd backtracking integers.

+To find out what backtracking sequences more common among even or odd starting integers is by `sum`.

 ```
 even_frequency <- sum(backtracks_df$start %% 2 == 0)
 odd_frequency <- sum(backtracks_df$start %% 2 != 0)